bwpe/peg-solitaire/README.md

 I was interested in programming a recursive depth-first algorithm for the well-known peg-game.

-It is written (and should be run) with a vanilla pypy3 installation.
+It is written for (and should be run) with a vanilla pypy3 installation.